How to Get an Oregon Dealer License

 - Standard License

 - Special License

-The standard one is comprehensive and includes the right to operate as a dealer or a rebuilder of vehicles.
-The second one, called the special license, is needed in case you want to sell motorcycles, mopeds, snowmobiles and ATV vehicles.
+The standard auto dealer license is comprehensive and includes the right to operate as a dealer or a rebuilder of vehicles.
+The special car dealer license also allows you to sell motorcycles, mopeds, snowmobiles and ATV vehicles.

-Together with your completed application form, you need to submit the following documents to the Oregon DMV:
+As well as a completed dealer license application form, you’ll need to submit the following documents to the Oregon DMV:

 - Proof of business entity and name

 - $40,000 auto dealer surety bond for standard licenses and $2,000 bond for special licenses